Adopted: MSBA/MASA Model Policy 713

 B. Extracurricular Activities

-The school board shalltake charge of, control over, and account for all student activity funds that relate to curricular and cocurricular activities.
+The school board shall [take charge of, control over, and account for] or [review and account for] all student activity accounting that relates to extracurricular activities.

 2. The school board shall review and account for the following student extracurricular activities: